-- the all-women's average
+- the all-women's average;

 - the all-Panhellenic average

 - and/or the all-student average.

 Report the rank of Delta Gamma amongst the NPC groups on campus only.
-Do not include men's fraternities, local groups, multi-cultural organizations or any other organizations.
+Do not include men's fraternities, local groups, multi-cultural sororities or any other organizations.
 For a complete list of National Panhellenic Conference organizations, visit www.npcwomen.org.

-• If your campus does not provide ranking information or comparative GPA data, this information must still be noted, and the task uploaded.
+• If your campus does not provide ranking information or comparative GPA data, this information must still be noted and the task uploaded.

 Upload Submit University Rankings/Stats in Anchorbase with existing chapter information even if the university/college has not published the campus information.
+When information is available, updated information may be submitted to the Director: Member Education for internal amendments.